Schema Markup Example

 The Brutal Truth

-The businesses that win the next five years won't be the ones with the prettiest website — they'll be the ones the machines trust enough to recommend by name.
+The businesses that win the next five years won't be the ones with the prettiest website.
+They'll be the ones the machines trust enough to recommend by name.
 If an AI can't confidently say what you're the best at, it will hand your customer to a competitor it can.
 This window is open right now precisely because most of your competitors don't even know the game changed.
 That's the opportunity.
 It closes the day they wake up.

 How 42nd Street Wins the AI Search Game for You